-ASCO: Blueprint’s RET inhibitor pads its case ahead of FDA lung cancer decision
+ASCO: Blueprint's RET inhibitor pads its case ahead of FDA lung cancer decision

 "With increased patient follow-up, these data reinforce the prolonged durability demonstrated by pralsetinib.
 In addition, pralsetinib data have shown a deepening of response with additional patients achieving complete responses," said Andrew Law, Blueprint's associate director of product communications, in an email.

-Praseltinib also fared well in patients whose cancer had spread to the brain.
+Prasletinib also fared well in patients whose cancer had spread to the brain.
 It shrank brain tumors in seven of the nine patients whose brain metastases were large and defined enough to be seen on a CT scan or with an MRI, Blueprint reported at ASCO last year.

 "In addition, no patients treated at the recommended 400 mg dose had progression due to new CNS involvement," Law said.
 Data presented late last year showed "durable CNS activity, with several patient cases showing ongoing CNS responses for more than 10 months."

 The safety data come from 354 patients who have received pralsetinib, including those with thyroid cancer and other solid tumors.
-Most of the side effects were mild and the most common were elevated liver enzymes, anemia, constipation and hypertension.
+Most of the side effects were mild, and the most common were elevated liver enzymes, anemia, constipation and hypertension.

 Until recently, patients with RET mutations haven’t benefited from a targeted therapy the way their peers with other mutations, like ALK or RAS, have.
 Instead, they routinely receive platinum chemotherapy along with "any number of drugs,” said Blueprint Chief Medical Officer Andy Boral, M.D., in a previous interview.
 If a patient’s disease gets worse, there aren’t many options.